 Counseling Degrees and Programs in Vermont

-The New England state of Vermont offers limited study options for students interested in counseling, with degree programs available in mental health counseling and school counseling.
-If you are interested in a counseling career in one of these areas of counseling, you will find two colleges or universities in Vermont that offer programs designed to meet state licensure requirements.
+The New England state of Vermont offers limited study options for students interested in counseling, with programs available in mental health counseling, school counseling, and substance abuse counseling.
+If you are interested in a counseling career in one of these areas of counseling, you will find four schools in Vermont that offer programs designed to meet state licensure requirements.
 Choosing where to study is an important consideration as nearly all professional counseling careers in Vermont require a degree, and most require a master’s degree in counseling.
-All the programs offered by Vermont schools are at the master’s level and there are no fully-online programs available.
-If you are interested in undergraduate degree options, programs in other areas of counseling, or fully-online degree programs, you may want to consider programs offered in nearby states or online programs offered at other institutions.
+Most of the programs offered by Vermont schools are at the master’s level.
+If you are interested in programs in other areas of counseling or fully-online degree programs, you may want to consider programs offered in nearby states or online programs offered at other institutions.

 Quick Facts

-- There are 2 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Vermont.1,2
+• There are 4 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, vocational rehabilitation counseling, school counseling, and/or substance abuse counseling, in Vermont.1,2

-- Of the counseling schools in Vermont, 0 offer an associate’s degree, 0 offer a bachelor’s degree, 0 offer a certificate, and 2 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Vermont, 1 offers an associate degree, 1 offers a bachelor’s degree, 1 offers a certificate, and 3 offer a master’s or advanced degree.1,2

-- At 1 school, 2 counseling programs are accredited by CACREP.2
+• Across 1 school, 2 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Vermont Counseling Schools and Programs

-Below we have created a table that allows you to compare the public and not-for-profit four-year colleges and universities in Vermont that offer counseling programs in the following five fields of practice: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-The table also includes information about the program types offered at each school, the graduation rate, and the net price per year.
+Below we have created a table that allows you to compare the public and not-for-profit colleges and universities in Vermont that offer counseling programs in the following five fields of practice: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 For more information about licensure as a counselor in Vermont, read our license requirements page.

 Schools in Vermont with Counseling Degrees